RediSearch/RediSearch/docs/docs/design/indexing.md

 ---
 title: Document Indexing
-linkTitle: Document Indexing
+linkTitle: Indexing
+description: >
+    This document describes how documents are added to the index.
 ---

-# Document Indexing

-This document describes how documents are added to the index.

 ## Components